urwid/urwid/docs/tutorial/index.rst

 4. Optionally call the :meth:`set_focus` method passing one of the position objects returned in the previous steps.

-This is the only way the :class:`~urwid.listbox.ListBox` accesses its contents, and it will not store copies of any of the widgets or position objects beyond the current rendering or input handling operation.
+This is the only way the :class:`ListBox` accesses its contents, and it will not store copies of any of the widgets or position objects beyond the current rendering or input handling operation.

-The :class:`~urwid.listbox.SimpleListWalker` stores a list of widgets, and uses integer indexes into this list as its position objects.
-It stores the focus position as an integer, so if you insert a widget into the list above the focus position then you need to remember to increment the focus position in the :class:`~urwid.listbox.SimpleListWalker` object or the contents of the :class:`~urwid.listbox.ListBox` will shift.
+The :class:`SimpleListWalker` stores a list of widgets, and uses integer indexes into this list as its position objects.
+It stores the focus position as an integer, so if you insert a widget into the list above the focus position then you need to remember to increment the focus position in the :class:`SimpleListWalker` object or the contents of the :class:`ListBox` will shift.

-A custom List Walker object may be passed to the :class:`~urwid.listbox.ListBox` constructor instead of a plain list of widgets.
+A custom List Walker object may be passed to the :class:`ListBox` constructor instead of a plain list of widgets.
 List Walker objects must implement the `List Walker interface`_.

 .. _List Walker interface: http://excess.org/urwid/reference.html#List_Walker_interface_definition